Agriculture in Uganda: Livestock

 Local economists complained that the dairy industry demonstrated Uganda's continuing dependence on more developed economies.
 Uganda had ample grazing area and an unrealized capacity for dairy development.
 Malnutrition from protein deficiency had not been eliminated, and milk was sometimes unavailable in non-farming areas.
 Imported powdered milk and butter were expensive and required transportation and marketing, often in areas where local dairy development was possible.
 School farms, once considered potentially important elements of education and boarding requirements, were not popular with either pupils or teachers, who often considered agricultural training inappropriate for academic institutions.
 Local economists decried Uganda's poor progress in controlling cattle diseases, and they urged the government to develop industries such as cement and steel, which could be used to build cattle-dips and eliminate tick-borne diseases.

 Goat farming also contributed to local consumption.
 By the late 1980s, the poultry industry was growing rapidly, relying in part on imported baby chicks from Britain and Zambia.
 Several private companies operated feed mills and incubators.
 The major constraint to expanding poultry production was the lack of quality feeds, and the government hoped that competition among privately owned feedmills would eventually overcome this problem.
 In 1987 the Arab Bank for Economic Development in Africa, the Organization of Petroleum Exporting Countries, the IDRB and the Government of Uganda, funded a poultry rehabilitation and development project worth US$17.2 million to establish hatchery units and feed mills and to import parent stock and baby chicks.

 Beekeeping

-Uganda's beekeeping industry baby also suffered throughout the years of civil unrest.
+Uganda's beekeeping industry suffered throughout the years of civil unrest.
 In the 1980s, the CARE Apiary Development Project assisted in rehabilitating the industry, and by 1987 more than fifty cooperatives and privately owned enterprises had become dealers in apiary products.
 More than 4,000 hives were in the field.
 In 1987 an estimated 797 tons of honey and 614 kilograms of beeswax were produced.